Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

-We now understand that, in Figure~\ref{fig:hidden_units_plot}, we have complexity control coming from the algorithm, and this is what stops us from overfitting.
+We now understand that, in Figure~\ref{fig:hidden_units_plot}, we have complexity control coming from the algorithm, and this is what stops the model from overfitting.
 The main question this led us to ask is: what is this complexity control? (which we just studied, in several examples.)

 But there is \emph{another} thing that is going on here.
 What we have studied so far explains why we might be able to generalize well even at a large number of hidden units (i.e., we have complexity control coming from the algorithm, even though we're optimizing in the space of all functions).
-However, we haven't yet explained why the red curve (test error) actually goes \emph{down} as the number of hidden units increases.
+However, we haven't yet explained why the red curve in Figure \ref{fig:hidden_units_plot} (test error) actually goes \emph{down} as the number of hidden units increases.
 Recall, the $x$-axis is not complexity (complexity is something else - some norm-based complexity, probably).

 \paragraph{Gaussian kernel.}